Eddie Timanus: Early life

 Timanus was born on August 9, 1968, in St. Joseph, Missouri.
-At age three, Timanus had an operation to remove tumors from his eyes, leading to his blindness.
+At age three, he had an operation to remove tumors from his eyes, leading to his blindness.
 Following his Jeopardy! success, Timanus related a story from his childhood where his mother Terri told him: "I came home and said, 'Turn on the lights.'
 And she said, 'They're on and you won't see them.'
 And I said, 'Well, OK' and went on."

 Timanus' father, Chuck, was a play-by-play announcer.
-Eddie began attending sporting events with his father at age six, and Eddie began keeping statistics at age 11.
+Timanus began attending sporting events with his father at age six, and Timanus began keeping statistics at age 11.
 Timanus graduated from Wake Forest University in 1990 with a degree in economics.
-The following year, The Washington Post reported that Eddie worked alongside Chuck as a statkeeper for American University's basketball games, using pegboards and abaci, compiling statistical information for WINX-AM radio.
+The following year, The Washington Post reported that Timanus worked alongside Chuck as a stat keeper for American University's basketball games, using pegboards and abaci, compiling statistical information for WINX-AM radio.
 Terri Timanus was also a Jeopardy! contestant, appearing in 1991 and losing her only game.